-The Board's internal controls have not been designed to address the specific training needs that are required to maintain the general ledger accounts on a GAAP basis for the implementation of new Governmental Accounting Standards Board (GASB) pronouncements.
+The Board's internal controls have not been designed to address the specific training needs that are required to maintain the general ledger accounts on a GAAP basis.

 Effect

 An appropriate system of internal controls is not present to make a determination that the general ledger accounts are properly adjusted in compliance with GAAP prior to the audit.